JetBrains/teamcity-documentation/topics/upgrade-notes.md

 TeamCity 2021.2 Server and Agent support Java versions 8 and 11, but __Java 8 support will be discontinued in TeamCity 2022.1__.
 If you use a non-bundled version of Java 8, we highly recommend that you migrate your infrastructure to Java 11 until the 2022.1 release.

-Note that TeamCity is not compatible with Java 17, which makes Java 11 the only version planned for support in TeamCity 2022.1.
+Note that TeamCity is not currently compatible with Java versions later than 11.

 ### Bundled Tools Updates
 {id="bundled-tools-updates-20212"}